The Ultimate Counseling Career Guide

 What can you do with a degree in Counseling?

-In many cases, a master’s degree in Counseling, Psychology, or Social Work is required by companies and organizations.
+In many cases, companies and organizations require a master’s degree in counseling, psychology, or social work.
 The most common counseling work includes:

 Training Counselors work with K-12 students or in a school setting to help students achieve personal and academic success.